top of page

 There are so many great ways to exercise your brain.
 However, don’t rely on apps that cater to improving brain function.
 Most of them are not nearly as effective as they claim to be.

-There is never a wrong time to take up poker.
+• There is never a wrong time to take up poker and blackjack.

 Next up in our brain-feeding journey is being outdoors in nature.
 The fresh air and connection to nature have soo many benefits.
 Bonus points if you can walk around barefoot, this is called grounding.
 It reduces stress and anxiety, improves the immune system, reduces inflammation and improves creativity, concentration and focus, and much more.
 So what are you waiting for?
 Get out there and get hiking.

 Sleep is next on our list.
 We all know getting a good night's rest is essential, but did you know how important it is to your brain?
 Sleep loss can make it hard to focus and concentrate during the day.
-It also can make your mood much worse.
+It can also make your mood much worse.
 In addition, long-term sleep deprivation can lead to a host of cognitive issues.
-Sleep is too big of a topic to cover in this article, so click the box below to download our guide to healthy sleep.
+Check out our blog, From Sleepless Nights to Peaceful Slumber, for lots of great tips to help you get a good night's rest.

-Age, certain medications, and some restrictive diets can cause a b-12 deficiency that often manifests as cognitive decline, dementia, or Alzheimer-like symptoms.
-Unfortunately, standard blood testing does not always detect deficiency of b-12 in tissues and the brain.
-As a result, many people are deficient in b-12 even though their blood test shows normal levels.
-Therefore, we recommend this at-home test (we have no affiliation with the company) to measure your b-12 levels.
+Age, certain medications, and some restrictive diets can cause a b12 deficiency that often manifests as cognitive decline, dementia, or Alzheimer 's like symptoms.
+Unfortunately, standard blood testing does not always do a great job of detecting deficiency of b12 in tissues and the brain.
+As a result, many people are deficient in b12 even though their blood test shows normal levels.
+We recommend talking to your doctor about getting a test for methylmalonic acid (MMA), in addition to a standard blood test, as this can sometimes show markers of a deficiency that a standard blood test cannot.

 Another issue that can arise is the rapid onset of delirium, confusion, and other symptoms in some older adults.
 This can often result from an untreated urinary tract infection without traditional urinary tract infection symptoms.
 If you notice symptoms like this in you or a loved one, get to a doctor immediately to get tested.